 The Vocal Group is comprised of three or more vocalists who must use the official backing band.
 Vocalists must not play instruments in this section.

 The Band section is comprised of three or more group members who must provide their own instrumental backing.
 The official backing band is not available for this section.

-New Country Section will be capped at 40 entries, on a first in first entered basis.
+New Country Section capped at 40 entries, on a first in first entered basis.

 The songs in this section MUST BE COUNTRY SONGS written or co-written by a New Zealand citizen or permanent resident.

 This section is open to all solo performers 18 years and over including 40 Plus and 60 Plus contestants.

 The song must have been written or co-written by the person performing it.

 The singer performing the song is the winner of the Dag Scholarship.